UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 `article_analysis` - Scripts used for data analysis and figure generation for article publication.
 Uses data from output from `illumina_pipeline` and `nanopore_pipeline`.
 Some figures were created using the scripts in `website`

-`illumina_pipeline` - In house NextFlow pipeline optimezed for analysis of Illumina paired-end short-read sequencing data.
+`illumina_pipeline` - In house NextFlow pipeline optimized for analysis of Illumina paired-end short-read sequencing data.

 `nanopore_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.